Benjamin-Davies/kea/README.md

-# Kākāpō
+# Kea

-*Prettier and less impulsive than your average Swift.*
+*Prettier and a little less impulsive than your average Swift, but still plenty curious.*